jbx-protocol/juice-docs/docs/dev/extensions/juice-721-delegate/jbtiered721delegate.md

 ### baseURI

-The common base for the tokenUri's
+The common base for the tokenUris.
-- _nft The NFT for which the base URI applies.

 ```solidity
 string public override baseURI;